Redundancy Solicitors - UK Employment Tribunal Compensation Claim Lawyers

-Our solicitors specialise in claims arising as a result of employment issues including disputed statutory redundancy payments.
-These lawyers act on behalf of clients using the no win no fee scheme which means that if your solicitor does not succeed in obtaining compensation on your behalf then your solicitor will not get paid.
-If you would like to talk confidentially to an experienced solicitor without obligation about making a claim to the London Employment Tribunal just use the helpline, email or complete and send the contact form.
+Our redundancy solicitors specialise in claims arising as a result of employment issues including disputed statutory redundancy payments.
+Our lawyers act on behalf of clients using the no win no fee scheme which means that if your solicitor does not succeed in obtaining compensation on your behalf then your solicitor will not get paid.
+If you would like to talk confidentially to an experienced redundancy solicitor without obligation about making a claim to the Employment Tribunal just use the helpline, email or complete and send the contact form.

 - employee's dismissed for misconduct

 - fixed term contract workers of more than 2 years, who have renounced their rights

 - share fishermen, people ordinarily working abroad, employees of foreign governments, civil servants and certain public officials

 If there is reduced need for workers of the employee's type or if the entire business closes down and the dismissed employee has been continuously employed by the employer for 2 years then compensation is payable.

 Employers are required to provide a written financial statement and any claim should be made to an Employment Tribunal within 6 months of the employment terminating however the Employment Tribunal does have a discretion in certain restricted circumstances to extend this period by a further six months.

 There are circumstances where a genuine situation exists but the dismissal is still unfair if the employer acted unreasonably in treating it as a sufficient reason for dismissing the employee determined in accordance with equity and the merits of each individual case.
 The tribunal in making its decision will take account off:-